-- (b) where the method used to quantify the Energy Savings is the NABERS Method under clause 8.8 of this Rule, the person who is the NABERS Rating Holder during the period for which the Energy Savings Certificates are being claimed; or - (c) a person nominated ("nominee"), to the satisfaction of the Scheme Administrator, to be the Energy Saver in respect of the Recognised Energy Savings Activity by one of the following persons ("nominator"): - (i) the person in (a) or (b); or - (ii) a person previously nominated to be the Energy Saver, provided that:
+- (b) where the method used to quantify the Energy Savings is the NABERS Method under clause 8.8 of this Rule, the person who is the NABERS Rating Holder during the period for which the Energy Savings Certificates are being claimed; or - (c) where the End-User Equipment forms part of the NSW Electricity Network, the person who owns that End-User Equipment; or - (d) a person nominated ("nominee"), to the satisfaction of the Scheme Administrator, to be the Energy Saver in respect of the Recognised Energy Savings Activity by one of the following persons ("nominator"): - (i) the person in (a) or (b) or (c); or - (ii) a person previously nominated to be the Energy Saver, provided that:

-- (iii) the nominator has not previously nominated another person to be the Energy Saver, or if the nominator has done so, that previous nomination is not still effective; - (iv) the nomination is in writing in a form approved by the Scheme Administrator and signed by the nominator via a process approved by the Scheme Administrator; and - (v) the nominee consents to the nomination; or - (d) a person whom the Scheme Administrator is satisfied will be a person in (a) or (b), provided that the person will not be entitled to create Energy Savings Certificates unless that person satisfies the criteria in clause 5.2 (a) or (b), at the relevant Implementation Date (in the case of (a)), or at the time of Energy Savings Certificate creation (in the case of (b)). - (e) Without limiting clause 5.2(c), in relation to a Recognised Energy Savings Activity in which the person seeking accreditation proposes to be nominated by multiple persons to be the Energy Saver in relation to multiple End-User Equipment at multiple Sites, the person is eligible to be accredited in respect of that Recognised Energy Savings Activity even if not all of the nominations have been made as at the date of accreditation, provided that: - (i) the Scheme Administrator approves the form of the nomination and the process by which nomination forms are signed; and
+- (iii) the nominator has not previously nominated another person to be the Energy Saver, or if the nominator has done so, that previous nomination is not still effective; - (iv) the nomination is in writing in a form approved by the Scheme Administrator and signed by the nominator via a process approved by the Scheme Administrator; and - (v) the nominee consents to the nomination; or - (e) a person whom the Scheme Administrator is satisfied will be a person in (a) or (b) or (c), provided that the person will not be entitled to create Energy Savings Certificates unless that person: - (i) satisfies the criteria in clause 5.2 (a) or (c) at the relevant Implementation Date, or - (ii) satisfies the criteria in clause 5.2(b) at the time of Energy Savings Certificate creation. - (f) Without limiting clause 5.2 (d), in relation to a Recognised Energy Savings Activity in which the person seeking accreditation proposes to be nominated by multiple persons to be the Energy Saver in relation to multiple End-User Equipment at multiple Sites, the person is eligible to be accredited in respect of that Recognised Energy Savings Activity even if not all of the nominations have been made as at the date of accreditation, provided that:

-(ii) the accreditation in relation to each End-User Equipment does not come into effect until each respective nomination has been made.
+- (i) the Scheme Administrator approves the form of the nomination and the process by which nomination forms are signed; and - (ii) the accreditation in relation to each End-User Equipment does not come into effect until each respective nomination has been made.